sgbaird/faith-family-science/_posts/2022-06-26-farmbot-spiritual-noise.md

 At church today, at the start of
 <span class="tooltip"> elders quorum
     <span class="tooltiptext">
-        In addition to the group worship that happens during Sunday services, every congregation of the Church has an organization for men called the elders quorum.
+        "In addition to the group worship that happens during Sunday services, every congregation of the Church has an organization for men called the elders quorum.
         The name comes from the Bible, where men who served in the priesthood were often referred to as elders.
 A quorum is another word for a group of people united by a shared purpose.
 In the case of the elders quorum, that purpose is to come together and help each other serve as better sons, brothers, husbands, fathers, and members of the community.
-Members also work together to fulfill congregational assignments, build unity, and learn about Jesus.
+Members also work together to fulfill congregational assignments, build unity, and learn about Jesus." [(source)][elders-quorum]
     </span>
 </span><sup>[1][elders-quorum]</sup>
 , the instructor opened the floor for people to share questions that have been on their